Legendary saxophone player, Charlie Parker said, “Master your instrument. Master the music. And then forget all that bullshit and just play.”

 Let’s consider the elements one by one.
-We’ll presume that we want our nymphs on the bottom.
+Assume that we want our nymphs on the bottom.
 Let’s also assume that the cast lands with the nymph upstream of the suspender, and there’s no slack in between.
 (I covered this basic presentation in the article One Great Nymphing Trick.)

 The distance between suspender and weighted fly (or split shot) sets the depth.
-It’s important to understand, however, that sliding the suspender up or down only sets the maximum depth the nymph may achieve.
+It’s important to understand, however, that sliding the suspender up or down (or lifting the sighter higher above the water) only sets the maximum depth the nymph may achieve.
 The two other elements also affect how deep the fly goes, especially this next one . . .